ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/clipboard/index.md

 | It is not possible because of a browser security restriction that Javascript cannot
 | take data from the clipboard without the user explicitly doing a paste command from the browser
 | (eg Ctrl+V or from the browser menu).
 If Javascript could do this, then websites could steal
 | data from the client via grabbing from the clipboard maliciously.
-The reason why ag-Grid keeps
+The reason why AG Grid keeps
 | the paste in the menu as disabled is to indicate to the user that paste is possible and it provides
 | the shortcut as a hint to the user.
 This is also why the API cannot copy from clipboard.